The Importance of ESG Reports

 Why We’re Embarking On This Journey

-We also know that in our industry, there isn’t much awareness of EPA regulations and ESG disclosures.
+We also know that in our industry, there isn’t much awareness of EPA regulations and ESG disclosures that aim to create environmental sustainability.
 In our own research, we’ve found that less than 5% of companies surveyed have awareness of EPA regulations.
 We want to ensure that our customers have an excellent grasp of these regulations so they can create their best reports, and together, we can work together to decrease emissions and better the environment.

-Environmental, Social, and Governance reporting includes a need to report refrigerant emissions.
+Environmental, Social, and Governance reporting includes a need to report refrigerant emissions to truly capture a company’s environmental footprint.
 There are several frameworks used for reporting including Sustainability Accounting Standards Board (SASB) that broadly require reporting and others like the Global reporting emissions, which has a specific section for refrigerants, GRI-305.
 Every ESG initiative requires that the organization accurately account for refrigerant emissions to properly target Net Zero Strategies

 Refrigerants include CFCs, HCFCs, HFCs, PFCs, and most facilities have a combination of 2-3 of these refrigerants.
 When any of this equipment is installed, operated, serviced, or retired there will be an associated leakage of refrigerant, which is classified as a Scope 1 fugitive emission.
 These are a crucial part of ESG reporting.
 Global Emissions of refrigerants are projected to account for nearly 80 billion tons of CO2 by 2050.
 Project Drawdown has identified refrigerant management as the #1 way to curb emissions in their 2017 publication